gaurang847/zsh_setup_automation/README.md

     ```
     ./setup-debian.sh
     ```
     Note: You may be required to input your password a few times while the script is running.
+    **DO NOT** use sudo to run the script as that might change the shell for the root user and not yours.

 [firacode]: https://github.com/tonsky/FiraCode
 [nerd-font]: https://www.nerdfonts.com